NORC at the University of Chicago is seeking qualified Research Methodologists to join our Methodology and Quantitative Social Sciences department.

 - Presenting research papers at professional conferences, and submitting articles for publication in journals

-- Master’s degree in sociology, psychology, economics, or other social science, survey methodology, or related field.
+- Master’s degree in sociology, economics, psychology political science or other social science, survey methodology, biostatistics, or related field.
 Ph.D. in a social science discipline is a plus.

 - At least 3 years of relevant experience